• cut stem with ooze

 What Can Be Done?

-The MDA is monitoring for R. solanacearum through a variety of methods including surveys.
+The Minnesota Department of Agriculture (MDA) monitors for R. solanacearum through surveys and other detection methods.
 Visit the University of Minnesota website for information about diagnosing plant problems.
-The University of Minnesota Plant Diagnostic Clinic is available to test samples of unknown plant problems.
-Contact the MDA via Report A Pest if you suspect you have found Ralstonia solanacearum R3bv2 in Minnesota.
+The University of Minnesota Plant Diagnostic Clinic can test samples of unknown plant problems.

 Smarty Plants Podcast